PsModuleInstall/FromGithub/README.md

-This reporitory contain script allows to download module diretly from the GitHub repo
+This repository contain script allows to download module directly from the GitHub repo

 ---------------------